philippegray/OpenHarmonics/README.md

 If OpenHarmonics is used for research purposes, please cite [1].

 [1] P. Gray, “Harmonic Models of Common Converter Topologies for Accurate Harmonic Analysis of Distribution Systems,” Thesis, 2013.
 [2] P.A.
 Gray, P.W.
 Lehn, and G. Kish, "Harmonic Analysis Software Tool for Steady-State Analysis of Distorted Grids with Multiple Distributed Generators," in Proc.
 Canada Conf.
 CIGRE, Sep.
-2014, pp. 1–8.  <br />
+2014, pp. 1–8.

 In case of any questions or issues related to the tool please post on the "Issues" tab and I will try to answer.